jaeminjo/Disentangling-Scatterplots/README.md

 This repository demonstrates source codes and the dataset used in the paper "Disentangled Representation of Data Distributions in Scatterplots (IEEE InfoVis 2019 Short, [PDF](https://github.com/e-/Disentangling-Scatterplots/blob/master/paper.pdf))".

+**This is a snapshot of [the original repository](https://github.com/e-/Disentangling-Scatterplots/releases).
+If you have issues, questions, or pull requests, please use the original repository.**

 ## Dependency

 We strongly recommend using [Anaconda Python](https://www.anaconda.com/) (>=3.6).
 Important dependencies are listed below.